Re-designing a website for digital defenders of children

 Finding a way to tell our story, using UX/UI, to build a digital army to fight for the well-being of children online

-The first thing I did, was conduct a website audit of the assets and taxonomy we currently had on the site.
-Then, I did a website audit of our competitors, and used all this data to run a SWOT analysis.
-After that, I looked at other websites that inspired me, and created an inspiration board that I shared with the team.
+The first thing I did, conducted a website audit of the assets and taxonomy we currently had on the site.
+Then, I did a website audit of our competitors and used all this data to run a SWOT analysis.
+After that, I looked at other websites that inspired me and created an inspiration board that I shared with the team.

 Website design inspiration board